 os-images.kubevirt.io:edit RBAC role or as an administrator.

-Select a bootable disk that you want to upload and save as a default OS image.
+Select a local image of a bootable disk that you want to upload and save as a default OS image.

 In the OpenShift Container Platform web console, click Storage > Persistent Volume Claims in the sidebar menu.
 The Persistent Volume Claim page displays.